Skip to main content

 Kevin VossBy Kevin Voss

-Yes.
-Most people who practice sounding describe it as deeply pleasurable.
+Yes, most people who practice sounding describe it as deeply pleasurable.
 The sensations are unlike anything else: a feeling of internal fullness, gentle pressure along the urethral walls, and direct stimulation of nerve pathways connected to the prostate and pelvic floor.
 But it's not instant.
 My first time was more weird than good.
 By my third session, something clicked, and I understood why people get hooked on this.

 This guide is everything I wish someone had told me about what sounding actually feels like.
 Not the clinical version.
 Not the scary version.
 The honest version, from someone who's been doing this for about ten years.
 I'll cover sensations for all bodies, what to expect your first time, and why the pleasure builds over multiple sessions.